 Linda grabbed her head again into her palms and again into an effort of bringing back memories, she dropped her chin for few seconds…

 -Yes!
-It was that University student who helped us, the young kid who was just walking by!
+It was that University student from back home who helped us, the young kid who was just walking by!

--He was a student in the second year at the St. Louis University, Department of History.
-He told us that he was fluent in old Greek and Latin, he was able to communicate in Turkish and Hebrew, he could speak some Arabic and he told us that he was pretty advanced in learning Aramaic.
+-He was a student in the second year at the St. Louis University, Faculty of History.
+He told us that he was fluent in old Greek and Latin, he was able to communicate in Armenian and Hebrew, he could speak some Arabic and he told us that he was pretty advanced in learning Aramaic.

 -Exactly!
 I remember that I was shocked that he was able to learn the language our Lord spoke!

 -Yes.
 He told us that the master pot maker wanted to write something on the pot so we can remember the day.
 We told him that we just got married.
 And then the young gentleman told us: “The old man will bring the pot to you tomorrow morning before you leave”.
 Next morning, I was the first one at the Reception down stairs – you were still up in the room.